Nanopublication/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Rok Roškar](https://www.datascience.ch/people/rok-roskar) on “Sustainable Data Science with the Renku Platform (and Dissemination with Nanopubs?)” (presentation)
+- [Rok Roškar](https://www.datascience.ch/people/rok-roskar) on "Sustainable Data Science with the Renku Platform (and Dissemination with Nanopubs?)" (presentation)
-- [Valentijn van Dijk](https://www.linkedin.com/in/valentijn-van-dijk-461a74143/) on “Towards FAIR Representation of Evidence for Gene-Disease Associations from Natural Experiments – A Case Study” (presentation)
+- [Valentijn van Dijk](https://www.linkedin.com/in/valentijn-van-dijk-461a74143/) on "Towards FAIR Representation of Evidence for Gene-Disease Associations from Natural Experiments – A Case Study" (presentation)

 ## Nano Session #12 (Newcomer Special)